Chartreux cats

 People probably began to use the name "Chartreux" for these cats during the 17th century.
 By the beginning of the 18th century, trade dictionaries and encyclopedias listed "Chartreux" as the common name of a type of blue cat whose pelt was prized by furriers.

-Nowadays the Chartreux is ranked 26th in popularity among the breeds listed by the Cat Fanciers Association, which granted it championship status in 1987.
+Nowadays the Chartreux cats are ranked 26th in popularity among the breeds listed by the Cat Fanciers Association.

 Chartreux cats naming